 Disclosure: This article contains NO sponsorships or affiliate related products in any way.

-Maybe it’s the inner attorney in me, but I like to start things out with the law.
 In the case of flying with a disability, the law is definitely on your side.
-In fact, the Air Carrier Access Act has you covered in many different areas and I’ll highlight a few of these key summary points taken from the DOT.
+In fact, the Air Carrier Access Act (Title 14 CFR § 382) has you covered in many different areas and I’ll highlight a few of these key summary points taken from the DOT.